I know I am supposed to follow-up on every resume I send an employer. How do I know how long to wait before I contact them?

 Here’s a simple timeline for resume follow ups:

-First follow-up call should happen 2-4 business days after you e-mailed or faxed your resume; wait 7 business days if you sent it snail mail).
+First follow-up call should happen 2-4 business days after you emailed your resume or completed the online application.
+Wait 7 business days if you sent it snail mail.

-- In your first follow-up call, only check to make sure that the employer received your resume and ask if they know when they might start interviewing.
+- In your first follow-up call/email, only check to make sure that the employer received your resume and ask if they know when they might start interviewing.

 - If you do not know the name of the hiring manager, now is the time to ask who that person is.

-- Also ask when it would be good to check in again and if you should do so by phone or e-mail.
+- Also ask when would be good to check in again and if you should do so by phone or email.

-Second follow-up call or e-mail: If you were not given specific time to check in during the first follow-up call, make your second follow-up one week after the first follow-up contact.
+Second follow-up call or email: Some organizations will not contact candidates until after the job posting has closed.
+If you were not given specific time to check in during the first follow-up, make your second follow-up with a week after the job posting has closed, or one week after the first follow-up contact.

-- In your second call, ask if the interview process has begun and if you are in consideration.
+- In your second contact, ask if the interview process has begun and if you are in consideration.

-Keep contacting the company once a week or so until you get an interview, or you know you are not being considered for the job.
+Keep contacting the company about once every 2 weeks until you get an interview, or you know you are not being considered for the job.

 When you follow-up, be persistent, but not pushy.
 Go with your gut feeling to decide if you are calling too often.
 And always be very polite, cooperative and patient with everyone you communicate with.

-Call or e-mail no more than once a week or ever-other week, unless a specific person at the company said it was OK to call him/her more often.
+Call or email no more than once a week or ever-other week, unless a specific person at the company said it was OK to call them more often.